Making the Case for The Bikepacking Journal

 Where Your Money Goes

 At $68/year, we know a Bikepacking Collective membership is an investment that requires some thought for many of our readers.
 But hear us out.
-We think around $5.50/month is a fair amount to ask for the original stories, reviews, and routes we publish on the site every day, and we hope having two expansive publications mailed to you each year is enough to sweeten the deal and make you consider supporting our work.
-We also put together (at least) monthly gear giveaways from many of our favorite brands (see Collective Rewards), line up exclusive industry discounts, and from time to time we offer members-only merchandise (like t-shirts and water bottles).
+We think around $5.50/month is a fair amount to ask for the original stories, reviews, and routes our team works to create and publish on the site every day.
+And to be clear, a Bikepacking Collective membership is not simply a magazine subscription.
+Rather, it’s a way of powering the website, the YouTube channel, and all the other work we do, and we hope receiving two expansive publications in the mail each year is enough to sweeten the deal and make you consider supporting our work.
+Plus, we also regularly put together gear giveaways from many of our favorite brands (see Collective Rewards—we’ve done 115 to date!), line up exclusive industry discounts, and from time to time we offer members-only merchandise such as T-shirts, hats, and patches.
 Plus, 1% of all Bikepacking Collective membership dues go toward a great non-profit program each year.
 You can see a complete list of benefits here.

-Specifically, your contributions go toward:
+Specifically, your yearly contributions go toward:

-- Printing The Bikepacking Journal on an offset press using an experienced, world-class printer in Berlin, with the highest quality and most environmentally friendly materials we can afford.
+- Printing The Bikepacking Journal on an offset press using an experienced, world-class printer in Germany, with the highest quality and most environmentally friendly materials we can afford.
 Really, no expense is spared in the printing process.

-- Shipping two issues to you, no matter where you live–yes, for the same price, whether you’re in New York or Nairobi!
+- Shipping two issues to you, no matter where you live–yes, for the same price, whether you’re in New York or Nairobi.

-- Compensating around 50 members of the community whose work we feature on the site each year.
+- Compensating around 50+ members of the community whose work we feature on the site each year.

-Subscribe to Support BIKEPACKING.com
+Join and Support BIKEPACKING.com

 Editor-in-Chief of The Bikepacking Journal

 Please keep the conversation civil, constructive, and inclusive, or your comment will be removed.